Chapter 3. Microscope Lighting

 The next chapter, Microscope Focus, will teach you about the two types of focus, and the importance of the focus gear ratio.

-All of GreatScopes' lighted student scopes have fluorescent lighting systems, and most offer an LED upgrade.
+All of GreatScopes' lighted student scopes have either fluorescent or LED lighting systems.

-Our professional scopes feature halogen lighting or LED.
+All our professional scopes feature LED.
 You'll also want to know

-that our Student Series, 3088 Premium, and Achievers use a common fluorescent bulb easy to find
+that our Student Series uses a common fluorescent bulb easy to find at

 Go to the next Chapter: MICROSCOPE FOCUS